Skip to main content

 Plan-then-execute

 For skills that produce multiple deliverables (like a storyboard recipe or a platform pack), the agent proposes a plan first — usually as a creative brief on your canvas.
 You review the plan, adjust aspect ratios and references if needed, and click Generate.
-The skill’s instructions control the plan; your confirmation controls execution.
+The skill’s prose controls the plan; your confirmation controls execution.
 This means skills slot neatly into the Creative Brief flow.
-A skill that builds a storyboard will produce a brief with the sequential toggle already checked.
-A skill that builds a platform pack will produce a brief with three deliverables at different aspect ratios.
+A skill that builds a storyboard produces a brief with the sequential toggle already checked.
+A skill that builds a platform pack produces a brief with one deliverable per platform — each with its own aspect ratio.

 Combining skills with brand kits